Paul van Oordt SQL Services

 - Denormalisation or duplicating data on another server are last resorts.
 Don't do this before all other possibilities to gain performance or scalability are exhausted.
 The added complexity will be a burdon for the rest of the applications life cycle.

 - In principle use a single database for an application, avoiding complexity in database management, code version management, high availability and programmering.
 If useful apply schema's, row level security, (read only) filegroups, table partitioning, et cetera.

-- The right use of data types and nullability simplifies your program code significantly, and makes the data model understandable for others.
+- The right use of data types and nullability simplifies your program code significantly, is good for performance, and makes the data model understandable for others.
 Always use the minimally fit data type, for example: